 We will not only be assessing your task submission but also looking at how well you work as a team, listen to instructions, and implement your learning.

-Results from the Qualifying stage will be given early July after which FANUC will be offering all successful teams the opportunity for some Hands-On training.
+Results from the Qualifying stage will be given by the end of the 11th July, after which FANUC will be offering all successful teams the opportunity for some hands-on training in our world class academy.